A Married Couple’s Guide

 - Practically speaking, starting with smaller premiums makes it easier to work life insurance into your budget.
 A newlywed couple with no kids will find it easier to make a habit of putting money away for life insurance every month compared to a couple with one or two children who has to juggle premiums on top of already-existing family expenses.

 - It’s best to always be prepared!
 You can never tell when calamity will strike – it could be in a decade, in a year, or tomorrow.
 It’s vital that you don’t put off securing life insurance as a couple so you’re both protected 100% of the time.

 Your unique financial needs, as well as you’re long-term goals as a couple will determine the type of life insurance best for you.
-Not all couples follow the same path, so it’s still best to speak with an insurance advisor and get a quote to determine the best type of life insurance for you and your spouse.
+Not all couples follow the same path, so it’s still best to speak with an insurance adviser and get a quote to determine the best type of life insurance for you and your spouse.